rishi-raj-jain/suplovers-astro/src/content/frontPage/en/index.md

 ---
 headMetaData:
     title: Suplovers.co
-    description: Suplovers.co is a Colombian Paddleboarding community
+    description: We are a Colombian Paddleboarding community

 hero:
   heading: SUPLOVERS.CO